ilborga70/ACRLauncher/README.md

 ## 🛠️ Summary of Fixes and Improvements

+### 🧩 CPU Priority
+- Fixed the incorrect functioning of the high priority of the acr.exe process.
+- Now, in the list of active Windows processes, you will see the acr.exe process using high CPU priority.

 ### ✔️ Simplified Platform Menu
 - Removed unnecessary options.
 - The system now works in **Auto-Detect** mode.